DecisionsDev/odm-docker-kubernetes/platform/eks/README-NGINX.md

 ## Install an ODM release with NGINX Ingress Controller

-During the helm install, you just have to replace  [eks-values.yaml](./eks-values.yaml) with [eks-nginx-values.yaml](./eks-nginx-values.yaml) that contains the relevant Ingress class: `nginx` and annotations: `nginx.ingress.kubernetes.io/backend-protocol: https`
+During the helm install, you just have to replace  [eks-values.yaml](./eks-values.yaml) with [eks-nginx-values.yaml](./eks-nginx-values.yaml) that contains the relevant Ingress class: `nginx` and annotation: `nginx.ingress.kubernetes.io/backend-protocol: https`

 To install ODM with the AWS RDS PostgreSQL database created in [step 2](README.md#2-create-an-rds-database-10-min):